 - Simple E-mail – List all sources of information like blogs etc. Combine multiple sources of information, check it 2-3 times a day.
 Do not check e-mail as the first thing in the morning.
 Turn off email notifications.
-Keep zero inbox, to-do mails should go to to-do list, don’t let them linger in the inbox as unread mails.
+Keep zero inbox, to-do emails should go to the to-do list, don’t let them linger in the inbox as unread emails.

 - Simple Internet – Track your usage using Toggl, yaTimer or Tick.
-Make a plan to set blocks of time for work, another block for e-mails, another for fun etc. Try working by disconnecting internet.
-Control the urge to visit internet by writing questions on a notepad and then process them in a single batch later.
+Make a plan to set blocks of time for work, another block for e-mails, another for fun, etc. Try working by disconnecting the Internet.
+Control the urge to visit the internet by writing questions on a notepad and then process them in a single batch later.

 - Simple filing – Reduce paper junk by moving to paperless delivery.
 File it using alphabetically listed folders, file immediately.

-- Simple commitments – Over the time, we take up more commitments then we can handle.
-List all commitments including work, family, personal etc. Reduce it to short list of 4-5 most important ones.
+- Simple commitments – Over time, we take up more commitments then we can handle.
+List all commitments including work, family, personal, etc. Reduce it to a short list of 4-5 most important ones.
 Eliminate all commitments which are not on the short list of important commitments.
-Learn to say “No” to people, keep the margin between multiple appointments to avoid rush.
+Learn to say “No” to people, keep the margin between multiple appointments to avoid the rush.

 - Declutter the workspace – since it allows you to focus and brings a sense of calmness.
 Remove everything from desk apart from essential items.
 Schedule regular decluttering sessions to keep clutter in check.
-If possible, reduce the habits which causes clutter in first place.
+If possible, reduce the habits which cause clutter in the first place.